ozieblo-michal/vitefast/README.md

 ### Introduction :wave:

-This repository is primarily a **ready-to-use engine (template) for the backend of web applications, designed for the effortless deployment**.
-It is crafted to facilitate rapid and easy customization, catering to diverse needs and preferences.
-It represents a distinctive package aimed at achieving several secondary objectives, with an emphasis on educational value. **Documentation focuses on understanding the 'why' and 'how' of the processes, not just the 'what', making it easier to understand the logic behind.** The package ensures adherence to the best coding and architectural practices as of January 2024.
+This repository is a **ready-to-use web applications backend template, designed for  effortless deployment**.
+It was crafted to ease rapid and easy customization, catering to diverse needs and preferences. **Documentation focuses on 'why' and 'how', not 'what'**.
+The package follows the best coding and architectural practices as of January 2024.

 ### Prerequisites for Working with the Package :school: